Skip to main content

 Red Lake

 Red Lake sits at the top of the Wisconsin DNR grading rubric with an A, a mark reached by the cleanest lakes in Wisconsin.
-The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.
+The two scored sub-grades — clarity and phosphorus — track close together, so neither one is dragging the average down.

-The lake's low TSI puts it in oligotrophic territory — the cleanest of the four trophic classes, but also the most vulnerable to nutrient-driven shifts.
+The lake sits in the mesotrophic zone — the band where most well-managed Wisconsin lakes fall.
 A maximum depth of 37 ft puts Red Lake in the middle of Wisconsin's depth distribution.
 The lake's 253 acres and partial shoreline records put it in the mid-range bucket — large enough for varied use, small enough that watershed inputs reach the whole basin.
-Among the 40 graded lakes in Douglas County, Red Lake ranks 6 — in the top quartile locally.
+Red Lake ranks 11 of 40 in Douglas County — solidly in the upper half of the local distribution.

 Eurasian watermilfoil has been documented at Red Lake, requiring shoreline management to keep dense mats from crowding native vegetation.
-The fishery includes walleye alongside the lake's other 4 documented species — a notable draw for Wisconsin anglers.
-A documented public access point at Red Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
+The fishery includes walleye among the lake's 4 documented species — a notable draw for Wisconsin anglers.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2025-09-29.
 Grade methodology: LakeGrade methodology.